-NYIT has established Scholar Incentive Awards to recognize full-time undergraduate students who have demonstrated their commitment to the college and have achieved academic success after earning 30-59 credits at NYIT.
-This scholarship is designed specifically for students who were not awarded any other NYIT scholarship upon being admitted.
+NYIT has established awards to recognize full-time undergraduate students who have demonstrated their commitment to the college and have achieved academic success after earning credits at NYIT.
+Awards will be granted each semester, based on full-time attendance in the previous term and a minimum cumulative GPA.
 Earned credits must be applicable to the student's degree program of study.